PyJaipur/100DaysOfCode/nikh-06/README.md

 ### Day 7

 Today I created a data model of a spotify playlist.
 Made a program which save playlist for different user allowing them to update their paylist and I am thinking to update this program further more.Then I solved some problems on HackerRank.

+### Day 8 and 9

+In these two days I completed quite a few problems on HackerRank.Now I feel quite confident with Dictonaries and List Data Structures in Python.Now in coming days I will look forward to continue my Python Course will try to complete it as soon as possible.

+### Day 10

+Today was a hectic day came back from college at 5pm .Then I decided to take break from my regular python course and learn Web Scrapping from "Automate The Boring Stuff".I completed the lesson and created a Python Script to fetch me live cricket score from Crickbuzz website.Though I also wanted to make a notification pop up to appear on my desktop using notify2 module.I was not succesfull in doing it will try it any other day though.